-An insiders guide by professional travel photographer Mike Marlowe
+An insider's guide by travel photographer Mike Marlowe.

 The Best Camera Kit for travel

 Like many things, choosing the best camera equipment for travel is an exercise in compromise and you have to weigh up the pros and cons around your decision.

 The Panasonic Lumix, one of the most popular compacts for travel.

 For the casual photographer who just wants to pick up good shots as they come across them then a small compact style camera is a great choice.
 There are many advantages including relatively low cost, light and small and reasonable quality for web use or small prints.
 The main disadvantage is the limitations of manual control and the ability to use the different effects of more professional lenses.